NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/01-explore-phenology-data.md

 And, perhaps a single phenophase.

-    # see which species are present
+    # see which phenophases are present
     unique(phe_1sp$phenophaseName)

-    ## [1] "Colored leaves"       "Increasing leaf size" "Leaves"
+    ## [1] "Open flowers"         "Breaking leaf buds"   "Colored leaves"       "Increasing leaf size"
-    ## [4] "Open flowers"         "Breaking leaf buds"   "Falling leaves"
+    ## [5] "Falling leaves"       "Leaves"

     phenophaseOfInterest <- "Leaves"

-    #subset to just the phenosphase of Interest
+    #subset to just the phenosphase of interest
     phe_1sp <- filter(phe_1sp, phenophaseName %in% phenophaseOfInterest)

     # check that it worked